sachapan/pdfstrip/README.md

 *Motivation:* A file that can be read in two page scrolling doesn't line up properly in the pdf viewer.
 *Solution:* Write a script to strip a page or three and voila! the two page view aligns correctly.

-Sample run with a two page pdf.
+A sample run with a two page pdf.
 This sample file is in this repo: [sachapan_github.pdf](https://github.com/sachapan/pdfstrip/blob/main/sachapan_github.pdf).

     python3 .\pdfstrip.py
     Filename to strip: sachapan_github.pdf
     -----------------------------------------------------------------------
     sachapan_github.pdf has 2 pages.
     -----------------------------------------------------------------------
     Pages to remove - space separated list: 2
     Output will be sent to: sachapan_github_stripped.pdf